thefizzyfish/thefizzyfish.github.io/content/walkthroughs/MonitorsThree.md

 ---
 # PrivEsc

-Since we logged into the duplicati web app, we can perform a backup of the /root directory and restore it from a location we can access.
+Since we successfully logged into the duplicati web app, we can perform a backup of the /root directory and restore it to a location we can access.

 We need to add a new backup
 ![](/Screenshots/MonitorsThree_image_22.png)